 The Town could accomplish this action by submitting a warrant to the Town Meeting under the State Executive Secretary Enabling Act.
-It would require the approval of a job description and we have included one as Appendix C. The recommendation would further require a contract between the Selectmen and the Board of Public which both parties agreed to have the Executive role of Superintendent of Public Secretary also serve in the Works.
-We would recommend a 2 year term for the contract with the being automatically renewable unless either provided a 6 months' notice of its intention to withdraw from the after the initial 2 year period.
-The salary of the Executive Secretary/Superintendent of Public Works would be equally between both parties.
+It would require the approval of a job description and we have included one as Appendix C. The recommendation would further require a contract between the Selectmen and the Board of Public

+Works in which both parties agreed to have the Executive Secretary also serve in the role of Superintendent of Public Works.
+We would recommend a 2 year term for the contract with the contract being automatically renewable unless either party provided a 6 months' notice of its intention to withdraw from the contract after the initial 2 year period.
+The salary of the Executive Secretary/Superintendent of Public Works would be shared equally between both parties.